About ADHD

-Attention deficit hyperactivity disorder (ADHD) is a condition that affects people’s concentration and organisational skills and they may act impulsively.
-Some people report they can feel restless.
+Attention deficit hyperactivity disorder (ADHD) is a condition that affects people’s behaviour.
+People with ADHD can seem restless, may have trouble concentrating and may act on impulse.

 Symptoms of ADHD tend to be noticed at an early age and may become more noticeable when a child’s circumstances change, such as when they start school.